35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 BL's amended application also goes beyond reducing the number of affordable homes, by also adding to the types of housing that can be provided.
 Homes can either be 'conventional', as in self-contained homes, or 'non-conventional', with co-living housing joining the already permitted student accommodation.
 Co-living is a new type of shared-living accommodation, similar to student housing, but aimed at professional singles and couples.
 If built to the maximum allowed by the amended permission student and co-living accommodation will account for nearly 20% of the total residential floorspace **[^3].**  Assisted living accommodation and key worker housing is also allowed**[^4]**.

 In addition, the mix of dwelling size has been further restricted to favour smaller homes.
 There will be no obligation on BL to build either two-bed or three bed homes, despite the Southwark Plan requirements of at least 60% of the former and 20% of the latter.
 The stipulation that no more than 10% of market housing are studio flats remains (although this is already double the Southwark Plan limit).
-Otherwise, the Southwark Plan requirements are only applied to the affordable housing, of which there is so little, it effectively guarantees that there will very little family housing of any kind. **[^5]**.
+Otherwise, the Southwark Plan requirements are only applied to the affordable housing, of which there is so little it effectively guarantees that there will very little family housing of any kind. **[^5]**.

 [**IMAGE** - Table of family housing losses]